MicrosoftDocs/power-platform/power-platform/admin/about-lockbox.md

 ## Enable the lockbox policy

 Global administrators or Power Platform administrators can create or update the lockbox policy in the Power Platform admin center.
-Enabling the tenant level policy will apply only to environments that are activated for Managed Environments (https://learn.microsoft.com/en-us/power-platform/admin/managed-environment-enable).
+Enabling the tenant level policy will apply only to environments that are activated for [Managed Environments](managed-environment-enable.md).
 It may take up to 24 hours for all data sources and all environments to be implemented with Customer Lockbox.

 1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com).
 2. Use the Tenant settings page to review and manage tenant-level settings.
 To view tenant-level settings select the **Gear** icon (![Gear icon.](media/selection-rule-gear-button.png)) in the upper-right corner of the Microsoft Power Platform site and select **Power Platform settings** > **Settings** > **Tenant settings** in the left-side navigation pane.